Ben-D-Anderson/InstantReplay/README.md

 of `50`
 and `500`.

+#### timestamp-converter-format (string)

+Determines the required format of a date-time when parsing it using the `/replay timestamp [datetime]`.
+It is only recommended changing this value if you have knowledge of date-time parsing, furthermore, the default value for this setting should be adequate for most use-cases.

+Acceptable characters for a date-time format can be found [here](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#patterns).
+The format set should be able to resolve to a date and a time - just a date is not enough.

 #### replay-permission (string)

 This setting is the base permission to use the `/replay` command and all it's sub-commands; other than `/replay reload`